clemensv/avrotize/avrojson.md

 To resolve this ambiguity, we can introduce a discriminator property that clearly identifies the type of the record.

-Instead of introducing schema attributes that is specific to JSON, we instead introduce a new Avro schema attribute `const` that defines a constant value for the field it is defined on.
+Instead of introducing a schema attribute that is specific to JSON, we instead introduce a new Avro schema attribute `const` that defines a constant value for the field it is defined on.